axelarnetwork/axelar-configs/README.md

 `coming soon...`

-### Configuration files
+### Registering a EVM Token Lists

-#### Assetlists
+`Token Lists` is a standard for lists of ERC20 tokens within the Ethereum ecosystem.
+It aids in the discoverability of tokens by mapping ERC20 contracts to their associated metadata, such as token name, symbol, and logo.
+The lists are community-maintained and serve as a single source of truth for token metadata, ensuring a consistent experience across different platforms and applications.

-Asset lists are a similar mechanism to allow frontends and other UIs to fetch metadata associated with Cosmos SDK denoms, especially for assets sent over IBC.
+### Registering a Cosmos Asset List

-### Tokenlists
+`Cosmos Asset Lists` is a standard inspired by the Ethereum Token Lists project, tailored for the Cosmos ecosystem.
+It provides a mechanism for user interfaces to fetch metadata associated with Cosmos SDK denominations, especially for assets sent over IBC (Inter-Blockchain Communication).
+The lists help in the discoverability of assets by mapping them to their metadata, ensuring a consistent and unified representation across different platforms within the Cosmos ecosystem.